-&lt;sup>8As discussed in section 7, the carbon tax here examined induces rather homogeneous tax changes in the same market because emissions per passenger vary substantially more across than within markets.
+&lt;sup>10As discussed in section 7, the carbon tax here examined induces rather homogeneous tax changes in the same market because emissions per passenger vary substantially more across than within markets.
 For this reason, the critical substitution is among nests-all flights vs. not flying-, for which reason this parsimonious demand model adequately captures the main mechanism in a transparent manner.
+Appendix B.2 considers two alternative nesting specifications used in the literature and shows that they result in coefficient that violate economic theory.